 Pocket pairs are not as strong as in Texas Hold’em

-You’ll also find that starting poker hands containing high pocket pairs are not as valuable in Omaha.
+When you play online poker, you’ll also find that starting hands containing high pocket pairs are not as valuable in Omaha as in Texas Hold'em.
 As each player is dealt four holecards, the winning hand in Omaha will on average be a lot stronger than the winning hand in Hold’em.
 A pair of aces may be a strong enough hand to win the pot by the river in Hold’em but in Omaha it’s very unlikely this will be strong enough to win the pot.

 A good initial strategy in Omaha can be to try to complete drawing hands like straights and flushes against players who you believe overplay their high pair hands.